---

 }

-Path matches are allowed, for example /old-blog/:slug will match /old-blog/hello-world (no nested paths):
+Path matches are allowed, for example `/old-blog/:slug` will match `/old-blog/first-post` (no nested paths):

 module.exports = {